JonMirzoDev/aws-in-action/README.md

 * 15 [Decoupling your infrastructure: Elastic Load Balancing and Amazon Simple Queue Service](./chapter15)
 * 16 [Designing for fault tolerance](./chapter16)
 * 17 [Scaling up and down: auto-scaling and Amazon CloudWatch](./chapter17)

-## About the authors

-Andreas Wittig and Michael Wittig are software engineers and consultants focused on AWS and web development.
-They migrated the first bank in Germany to AWS along with other heavily regulated businesses with legacy applications.